revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 <blockquote>

 - MIME stands for Multi-purpose Internet Mail Extensions.
 - MIME types form a standard way of classifying file types on the Internet.
 - Internet programs such as Web servers and browsers all have a list of MIME types so that they can transfer files of the same type in the same way, no matter what operating system they are working in.
-- A MIME type has two parts: a `type` and a `subtype`.
-They are separated by a slash (`/`) i.e., `type/subtype`.
+- A MIME type has two parts: a `type` and a `subtype`.They are separated by a slash (`/`) i.e., `type/subtype`.
-- For example, the MIME type for Microsoft Word files is an application and the subtype is ms-word.
-Together, the complete MIME type is application/ms-word.
+- For example, the MIME type for Microsoft Word files is an application and the subtype is ms-word.Together, the complete MIME type is application/ms-word.
 - The entire list of MIME types is available under Internet Assigned Numbers Authority (IANA) website- https://www.iana.org/assignments/media-types/media-types.xhtml
 - The MIME types & extensions can be found under-https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types
 </blockquote>